 Save for Annual Expenses

-Have certain expenses, like vacation costs, holiday gift expenses, or auto taxes and registration fees, become due and it’s hard to find the money for these payments?
-As as result, we often pay for these with a credit card and then take time and interest to pay it off.
+Do you have certain expenses, like vacation costs, holiday gift expenses, or auto taxes and registration fees, that come due annually, and it’s hard to find the money for these payments?
+We often end up paying for these with a credit card and then end up paying more in interest to pay them off.
 But, with a little planning, we’ll be better prepared to pay these predictable expenses with cash on hand.
-Saving for annual expenses is the bottom slice of our sandwich:
+Saving for annual expenses is the first step, and the bottom slice of our sandwich:

 List all of your annual expenses and their approximate cost, and then add them up.